 Lowell General Hospital Anticoagulation Management Services (AMS) provides care for patients undergoing anticoagulation therapy.
-Currently managing over 1,100 patients a month from various specialties such as Cardiology, Orthopedics, and Oncology, we closely monitor each patient’s treatment plan and follow up with prompt dosage adjustments where necessary.
-AMS helps provide better patient outcomes and provides counseling and education for those patients on blood thinner medications such as Warfarin (Coumadin).
+Currently managing over 1,100 patients a month from various specialties such as Cardiology, Orthopedics, Primary Care Physicians, and Oncology.

-Warfarin, also known as Coumadin, is a blood thinner that is used to treat blood clots and lower the chance of blood clots forming or moving.
+This medication, also known as Coumadin or Jantoven®, is a blood thinner that is used to treat blood clots and lower the chance of blood clots forming or moving.
 Blood clots can cause stroke, heart attack, or other serious conditions if formed in the leg or lungs.
-Warfarin is prescribed to those with atrial fibrillation and those that have had a heart-valve replacement, atrial fibrillation, deep vein thrombosis (DVT), pulmonary embolism (PE), and excessive clotting (Hypercoaguable) Disorders.
+Warfarin is prescribed to those who have had a heart-valve replacement, atrial fibrillation, deep vein thrombosis (DVT), pulmonary embolism (PE), and excessive clotting (Hypercoaguable) Disorders.

 Warfarin use must be closely monitored, as the degree of anticoagulation often changes depending on the patient’s diet, concurrent medications, and ongoing illnesses.
 This variability can lead to clot formation or bleeding.
 In order to maintain therapeutic balance, blood needs to be sampled routinely and appropriate adjustments in warfarin dose must be made.